near/sdk-docs/docs/zero-to-hero/01-basics/02-add-functions-call.md

 ## Reset the account's contract and state

 We'll be iterating on this smart contract during this tutorial, and in some cases it's best to start fresh with the NEAR subaccount we created.
-The pattern to follow is to **delete** the account (sending all remaining testnet Ⓝ to a recipient) and the **create the account** again.
+The pattern to follow is to **delete** the account (sending all remaining testnet Ⓝ to a recipient) and then **create the account** again.

 <video autoPlay controls loop>
     <source src={chalkboardErase} type="video/mp4" />